Can You Eat Cereal With Braces?

 Cereal has been a breakfast staple for decades.
 Many of us enjoy a nice bowl of our favorite cereals to eat for breakfast.
 However, if you have braces, you may be wondering if you can enjoy your favorite cereal.

 Dental braces are used by a licensed orthodontist to correct a variety of dental conditions .
-Orthodontic care goes beyond just creating a beautiful smile: your orthodontist carefully positions your teeth to ensure the overall health of your teeth and gums.
+Orthodontic care goes beyond just creating a healthy smile.
+Your orthodontist carefully positions your teeth to ensure the overall health of your teeth and gums.

-The following guide has answers to all your braces questions.
+The following guide has answers to all your braces questions

 Traditional metal braces are the most commonly used and the least expensive, but they are also the most noticeable.

 Explore the truth about metal braces and dispel common myths in our informative article: '5 Metal Braces Myths You Can Bust Right Now.'

 While they use a similar style, ceramic braces are less noticeable than metal.
 They’re designed to match the shade of your teeth to make them less visible by making them tooth-colored.
 It’s also possible for the wire to match your teeth and blend into your smile.
 This makes them popular for patients who want a more discreet treatment.Learn more about ceramic braces